Numbers 13 – Spies Are Sent into Canaan

 And the LORD spoke to Moses, saying, “Send men to spy out the land of Canaan, which I am giving to the children of Israel; from each tribe of their fathers you shall send a man, every one a leader among them.”
 So Moses sent them from the Wilderness of Paran according to the command of the LORD, all of them men who were heads of the children of Israel.

 b.
-From each tribe of their fathers you shall send a man, every one a leader among them: According to Deuteronomy 1:20-25, the plan to send spies did not directly originate with Moses, but came from the people.
+From each tribe of their fathers you shall send a man, every one a leader among them: These spies were chosen from among the people.
+According to Deuteronomy 1:20-25, the plan to send spies did not first come from Moses, but the idea came from the people.

 2. (4-16) The men chosen as spies.

 Now these were their names: from the tribe of Reuben, Shammua the son of Zaccur; from the tribe of Simeon, Shaphat the son of Hori; from the tribe of Judah, Caleb the son of Jephunneh; from the tribe of Issachar, Igal the son of Joseph; from the tribe of Ephraim, Hoshea the son of Nun; from the tribe of Benjamin, Palti the son of Raphu; from the tribe of Zebulun, Gaddiel the son of Sodi; from the tribe of Joseph, that is, from the tribe of Manasseh, Gaddi the son of Susi; from the tribe of Dan, Ammiel the son of Gemalli; from the tribe of Asher, Sethur the son of Michael; from the tribe of Naphtali, Nahbi the son of Vophsi; from the tribe of Gad, Geuel the son of Machi.
 These are the names of the men whom Moses sent to spy out the land.
 And Moses called Hoshea the son of Nun, Joshua.

 a.
 Now these were their names: One man was chosen from each tribe, so the spies would represent the entire community of Israel.